FACTION BRIEF

 Destruction as Creation

-The ritual is invariant.
-Creation happens inside Studio Null's electromagnetic shielding — no recording, no copying, no digital trace.
-Exhibition is experienced through unaugmented senses only.
+The ritual is invariant: creation happens inside Studio Null's electromagnetic shielding — no recording, no copy, no digital trace.
+Exhibition is experienced through unaugmented senses.
 Then: destruction.
 Fire, breaking, ending.
-What remains is imperfect, unreliable human memory.
+What remains is imperfect, unreliable human memory — the Movement's only accepted medium.

 The art is not the object.
 The art is the moment it ceases to exist.